 Associate of Applied Science

 The air traffic control program provides enhanced career opportunities for graduates, preparing students for careers in air traffic in both the private and public sectors.
-The Associate of Applied Science degree provides students with basic entry-level requirements, while the Bachelor of Science in aviation technology degree with an air traffic control emphasis is available for students wishing to prepare for management positions in the air traffic career field.
+The Associate of Applied Science degree provides students with basic entry-level requirements.

-ATC professionals utilize knowledge of aircraft operating limitations and performance, weather and atmospheric processes, radar theory and radar systems, federal regulations, the US air traffic control system, as well as navigation methods within the National Airspace System.
-The associate degree prepares students for the technical requirements of the air traffic control profession, and for entry into the FAA Academy
+Air traffic control professionals utilize knowledge of aircraft operating limitations and performance, weather and atmospheric processes, radar theory and radar systems, federal regulations, the U.S. air traffic control system, as well as navigation methods within the National Airspace System.
+The associate degree prepares students for the technical requirements of the air traffic control profession, and for entry into the FAA Academy.

-UAA has no restrictions on age or physical condition of students entering into the program; however, students desiring employment with the Federal Aviation Administration should be aware of FAA employment requirements, which include the following:
+UAA has no restrictions on age or physical condition of students entering into the program; however, students desiring employment with the Federal Aviation Administration should be aware of FAA employment requirements.
+Please consult the UAA Course Catalog for specific requirements.

-Students with no prior air traffic background should begin course work in the fall semester.
+Students with no prior air traffic control background should begin course work in the fall semester.
 Early registration is strongly recommended.
-Prospective students are required to read our CTI information document [PDF]* before contacting us for academic advising on the Air Traffic Control program.
-This document will provide a greater understanding of our program and make your academic advising easier.
+To enhance understanding of the program, prospective students are encouraged to read our CTI information document [PDF]* before contacting us for academic advising.

 Bachelor of Science